‘The Taliban gave me toothpaste’: Former captives contrast U.S. treatment of child migrants

 On Tuesday, the agency said that children in custody receive “continuous access to hygiene products and adequate food” while awaiting shelter placement.

-The executive editor of at newyorker.com, David Rohde, contributed to the online conversation, too.
+An executive editor at newyorker.com, David Rohde, contributed to the online conversation, too.

 Washington Post Global opinions writer Jason Rezaian, who was held in Iranian custody for a year and a half and has an ongoing lawsuit against the Iranian government, also responded on Twitter.